JP993 is a self-confessed car and motorcycle addict, having saved thousands over the years working on and maintaining his vehicles himself.

 Now that the cold weather is back, we'll be whacking the car's heater on the second we turn the key.
-Your car's heaters work by using the heat in the coolant that circulates around the car's engine to cool it.
+Or not, if your car heaters are not working.
+They work by using the heat in the coolant system that circulates around the car's engine to cool it.

 To have heat, you need:

-- enough water in your engine;
+- enough water in your engine,

 - a working thermostat,

-- a working heater and heater controls
+- a working heater and heater controls,

-- a cooling system that doesn't leak.
+- and a cooling system that doesn't leak.

-If you're not comfortable with mechanics then read still read on so you know what to expect when you take your car to a mechanics.
+If you're not comfortable with mechanics then read still read on so you know what to expect when you take your car to a mechanic.
 This problem is relatively cheap to fix.
-Replacing heater matrix's or head gaskets are where the costs become high.
+Replacing heater matrices or head gaskets is where the costs become high.

 1. Is There Enough Water in the Car?

 Your heater uses the heat from the coolant circulating around the engine.
-You should also have Antifreeze in your coolant mixture, this not only stops the coolant from freezing inside your engine but also stops it corroding.
+You should also have antifreeze in your coolant mixture, this not only stops the coolant from freezing inside your engine but also stops it from corroding.
 The heater is higher up than the rest of the cooling system, and thus last in line for coolant.
-Thus the first thing you should do, if you have no heat, is to see if there is in fact enough coolant in your engine.
+Thus the first thing you should do, if you have no heat, is to see if there is, in fact, enough coolant in your engine.

 2. Is Your Thermostat Working?